westonganger/capistrano-database-yml/README.md

-# Capistrano::SecretsYml
+# Capistrano::DatabaseYml

-Capistrano tasks for handling `secrets.yml` when deploying Rails 4+ apps.
+Capistrano tasks for handling `database.yml` when deploying Rails 4+ apps.
+This is a slightly modified clone of [capistrano-secrets-yml](https://github.com/capistrano-plugins/capistrano-secrets-yml)

 ### Install